» About us

 Bluebird Jones football comic

-The self published comic ended up becoming the fastest selling Small Press comic in the UK, shifting over 1,000 copies per issue and managing the unlikely honour of being written about in style magazines like iD and The Face (no small feat considering the unpopularity of lower league football in the early 90s).
+It also managed the unlikely honour of being written about in style magazines like iD and The Face (no small feat considering the unpopularity of lower league football in the early 90s).

 By issue two, the dastardly Criminal Justice Bill had been proposed, a damning piece of legislation aiming to criminalise (and often demonise) squatters, travellers, road protesters, ravers and other government-declared ne'er do wells.